All dogs and cats within the state of Western Australia are required to be microchipped and registered.

 The transferral (selling/giving away) of cats without microchips or sterilisation is prohibited.
 For further information please refer to the Cat Act 2011 s.
 23.Transfer of ownership of cats.

-The Local law limiting cat numbers, does not apply to cats owned before the introduction of The Cat Act 2011.
-However, an owner will not be able to replace a cat if it is sold, given away or dies, until they are down to the required number of three (3)
+The Local law limiting cat numbers, does not apply to cats owned before the introduction of the new Local Law if the Cats are currently registered with the City of Kalamunda, However, an owner will not be able to replace a cat if it is sold, given away or dies, until they are down to the required number of two (2)

 cats per property.